What is Fraud?

 How Can I Prove My Innocence in a Fraud Case?

-Consulting with an attorney prior to responding to any questions from an employer or institution affected by the crime is key.
+Consulting with an Washington, D.C.
+Fraud Offense Attorneys prior to responding to any questions from an employer or institution affected by the crime is key.
 It is important to hire an attorney who is prepared to thoroughly investigate the case.
 Effective investigation in a fraud case requires a lot of things, such as gathering records, computer data, and surveillance footage.
 These things may be key to a defense, and securing an attorney who can access them is important.

 If I Plead Guilty Will I Get a Lesser Sentence?

 In cases where the government’s evidence makes the risk of going to trial too large, entering into a favorable plea agreement may be the best course of action.
-It is important to have an attorney that is persuasive and can paint your situation in the most favorable light possible to ensure a favorable resolution and plea agreement.
+It is important to have an Washington, D.C.
+Fraud Offense attorney that is persuasive and can paint your situation in the most favorable light possible to ensure a favorable resolution and plea agreement.

 At Lotze Mosley, we use our skills, knowledge, and experience to ensure that we get the best possible result for our clients.
 Even if you have committed an offense, pleading guilty may not be the best course of action for your situation.
 Fraud cases are difficult for the government to prove, and it may be able to resolve your charge without pleading guilty.